tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 4d.
     Attempt to unlink the replacement file (``.foo.tmp``), suppressing errors.

-[TODO: this is the first reference to the magic folder db in this doc, and we haven't adequately explained how we are using it or any schema changes relative to the design from Objective 1.
-(This part doesn't actually rely on any schema changes though.)]

 Note that, if there is no conflict, the entry for ``foo`` recorded in the `magic folder db`_ will reflect the ``mtime`` set in step 3.
 The link operation in step 4c will cause an